melezhik/sparrowci-sandbox/README.md

 # sparrowci-sandbox

-The only purpose of this module is demonstrate SparrowCI pipeline
+The only purpose of this module is to demonstrate usage of SparrowCI pipeline in Raku module automation.

 # sparrow.yaml

-This pipeline runs zef test and uploads module via fez if commit message contains
+This pipeline runs `zef test` and then if a commit message contains "ci: fez upload" string uploads a module via `fez upload`.

-"ci: fez upload" string
+Pipeline requires fez token set as secret in user's account in SparrowCI.

 ```yaml
 secrets: